jujudotlol/jujudotlol.github.io/features.md

-# juju.lol Feature List
+# Juju.lol Feature List
 ### Not all of the features fit into discord embeds, so I figured it would be easier to put them all here.

+# Supported Executors
+Solara
+Arceus
+Delta
+Codex
+Hydrogen
+Macsploit
+> If your exploit is not listed, there is a good chance it's supported anyways!

 # Supported Games
-### Below is a list of games that juju has specific support for.
 Da Hood
-> This includes Da Hood copies/remakes (yes, including Hood Customs with full anti aim viewer and bypass etc)
+> This includes Da Hood copies/remakes (yes, including Hood Customs with anti aim viewer and anticheat bypass etc) Murderers VS Sheriffs Duels